yuhko-msft/microsoft-graph-docs/api-reference/beta/api/driveitem-delta.md

 To check for changes in the future, call `delta` again with the `@odata.deltaLink` from the previous response.

 Deleted items are returned with an @removed object and [`deleted` facet](../resources/deleted.md).
 The @removed will include reason property, for example, "@removed": {"reason": "deleted"}.
-Deleted indicates the item is deleted and cannot be restored.
 Items with this deleted reason or deleted facet property should be removed from your local state.

 **Note:** you should only delete a folder locally if it is empty after syncing all the changes.